devforfu/devforfu.github.io/_posts/2018-03-28-generators-pipeline.md

 identifier: 2
 ---

-Generators represent quite powerful conception of gradually consumed (and probably indefinite) streams of data.
+Generators represent a quite powerful conception of gradually consumed (and probably indefinite) streams of data.
 Almost every **Python 3.x** developer has encountered generators (when used `range` or `zip` methods, for example).
-However, the generators could be used not only as sources of data, but also as _coroutines_ organized into data transformation chains.
+However, the generators could be used not only as sources of data but also as _coroutines_ organized into data transformation chains.
 The post shows how to build generators pipeline which preprocesses images stored on external storage.